Anytime, Anywhere

 - Materials on breastfeeding/bodyfeeding along with community resources are readily available to families

-- Children are welcome at proceedings to ensure that breastfeeding/bodyfeeding is not interrupted
+- Children are welcome at proceedings to ensure that breastfeeding/bodyfeeding is not interrupted, regardless of the age of the child

 Courts